EmergeTools/fastlane-plugin-emerge/README.md

 #### Re-use a unit test build

 If you're already running unit tests with fastlane, simply call `emerge()` after your unit tests to automatically upload the unit test build to our service.
-Our action will automatically detect the build generated for unit tests.
+Our `emerge` action will automatically detect the build generated for unit tests, or you can explicitly set the `file_path` param.
 In general this build is a Debug build and should have Previews code included.

 #### Use our `emerge_snapshot()` action